SpeedifyPress/SpeedifyPress/README.md

 Enter JavaScript here that should be run after all the scripts have finished loading.
                 Enter complete JavaScript with no script tags.
+## 📝 License

+SpeedifyPress is licensed under the **GNU General Public License v2.0 or later (GPL)**.
+You are free to use, study, modify, and redistribute the source code under the terms of the GPL.

+### Subscription Benefits

+A paid subscription unlocks:

+- Access to the latest official build of SpeedifyPress
+- Automatic updates via our private update server
+- Personal installation and configuration support
+- Unlocking of plugin functionality (the plugin is soft-locked without an active license)

+> ⚠️ While the GPL allows code redistribution and modification, unlocking premium features requires a valid subscription.
+> The locking mechanism is designed to encourage support and continued development, but it does not restrict your legal rights under the GPL.